 Building an email list of a critical part of marketing your show so you can notify followers whenever a new episode is published.

-Create a new post each time you publish an episode to generate a unique landing page.
-This is where you’ll embed your audio player top of your new post, add your show notes, and paste in your episode transcript
+Create a new post each time you publish an episode to generate a unique page.
+This is where you’ll embed your audio player on top of your new post, add additional content, like your show notes, and paste in your episode transcript.

 If you installed an SEO plugin like Yoast SEO, don’t forget to go through its steps to optimize your page for search.
 This can go a long way toward attracting new listeners.